GLOBAL MARKETS-Global equities rise, gold falls after Russia avoids default | Headlines

 Global equity markets gained on Friday after traders cheered a Russian bond payment that averted a historic sovereign default, while gold prices dropped as demand for the safe-haven metal eased following the start of the U.S. interest rate hike cycle.
 The Russian finance ministry announced on Thursday that it had sent funds to cover $117 million in coupon payments on two dollar-denominated sovereign bonds that came due this week.

 The payments calmed investor worries that a Russia sovereign default, which would have been its first in a century, could rattle already nervous markets.
-Western sanctions have hobbled Russia's financial dealings ever since it invaded Ukraine.
-"If you think about where we could have been if Western governments had disallowed the use of frozen funds for coupon payments on Russian sovereign bonds, we would be sitting on a default of a world economy," said Jamie Cox, managing partner at Harris Financial Group in Virginia.
+Western sanctions have hobbled Russia's financial dealings since it invaded Ukraine on Feb.
+24. "If you think about where we could have been if Western governments had disallowed the use of frozen funds for coupon payments on Russian sovereign bonds, we would be sitting on a default of a world economy," said Jamie Cox, managing partner at Harris Financial Group in Virginia.

+Wall Street's three major indexes closed higher, boosted by recently battered technology stocks, after talks between U.S. President Joe Biden and Chinese President Xi Jinping over the Ukraine crisis ended without big surprises.
+The Dow Jones Industrial Average rose 0.8% to 34,754.93, the S&P 500 gained 1.17% to 4,463.12 and the Nasdaq Composite added 2.05% to 13,893.84.

-"We're in the middle of a relief rally after such a deep selloff in tech in advance of the likely path of rates by the Fed.
+"We're in the middle of a relief rally after such a deep sell-off in tech in advance of the likely path of rates by the Fed.
 Now that they've basically removed all the uncertainty about rates, tech stocks can reprice," Cox added.
-The U.S. dollar index bounced back from recent declines following comments from Federal Reserve officials on interest rates that supported the currency, while the dollar was at a fresh six-year high against the yen and the euro eased.
+The U.S. dollar index bounced back from recent declines as Federal Reserve officials said the central bank may need to be more aggressive to deal with inflation, while the dollar hit a fresh six-year high against the yen.

-Oil prices edged higher, still above $100 a barrel, but were set for a second straight weekly loss, after a volatile trading week with no easy replacement for Russian barrels in a tight market.
-Brent crude was at $107.16, up 0.5%, while U.S. West Texas Intermediate (WTI) crude was up 1.2% to $104.20.
+Oil prices settled higher, but posted a second straight weekly loss, after a volatile trading week with no easy replacement for Russian barrels in a tight market.
+Brent crude futures settled up 1.2% at $107.93 a barrel, a day after surging nearly 9% in the biggest daily percentage gain since mid-2020.
+U.S. West Texas Intermediate (WTI) crude futures settled up 1.7% at $104.70 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)